 By the end of the week all the units, cornice and belfast sink were fitted.
 Only the plumbing for the taps and drill the hole for the extractor vent to do.
 Whilst the kitchen is fitted during the day, I've been painting during the evening.
 The ceiling has been painted in Homebase 'Ivory Linen' Classic interior emulsion paint; a soft off-white colour that is more sympathic with the older style property.
 The walls were painted in Crown 'Jersy Cream' emulsion for kitchens and bathrooms; a soft warm yellow.
 It is important to increase the feeling of light and warmth in this room as it does not receive any natural sunshine and faces north.

 Week 5: December 10th, 2007:

 After considering all the various floor covering options, we finally decided upon Forbo Marmoleum for its natural bactericidal properties and ease of cleaning.
 It is also very tough, does not become a skating rink if wet and copes with my springer spaniels.
-Flooring specialists Flooring & Tile Centre fitted the floor tiles.
+Flooring specialists Flooring & Carpet Centre (previously called Flooring and Tile Centre) fitted the floor tiles.

 The entire kitchen was covered in 50cm sq tiles in the colour 'Butter' and the hall received a little bit extra treatment with a border in the colour 'Brick'.
 I have found it really useful to have a continuous flooring throughout the hall and kitchen, as sweeping and cleaning is quick and easy.
 The border naturally defines the two areas and picks up the red diamonds in the stained glass and the teak stained woodwork.
 As you can see, the old floor in hand painted black and white geometric design had seen better days.